 - From the Instructor:

 - GRN282 the Gerontology Professional Seminar is taken near the end of a student's work on the AAS Degree and/or Certificates.
 Topics include reviewing and revising career goals and plans; analyzing the labor market, planning a job search, and reviewing internships; building a network and formalizing mission/vision statements; creating Master and Job Specific Resumes; preparing for Job Interviews; planning, creating, and sharing Career and Learning Outcome Assessment ePortfolios; and sharing a Capstone Presentation.
-The textbook is Managing Your Career in Aging, which is also used for GRN181 and 280b.
-Annette Lansing and Jan Abushakrah are co-teaching this course.
+The required textbook is Managing Your Career in Aging, which is also used for GRN181 and 280b.
 Students are encouraged to attend some or all of the Gerontology Monday meetings, particularly the Capstone Seminar on the Monday of Finals Week.
 See the Gerontology Mondays & Course Calendars for details.
 Fall Term Gerontology Mondays will be held in TCB107, unless otherwise indicated.
-The first Monday of the term (January 4, 2016) features the Gerontology Term Orientation for all Gerontology students, in TCB107, from 5 to 7pm.
+The first Monday of the term, September 26th, features the Gerontology Fall Term Orientation, in TCB107, from 5 to 7pm.
 The Orientation and all other Gerontology Mondays will be video-recorded as well.

 - Course Specific Requirements:

-- This course will be available online starting 9:00 AM on January 4, 2016.
+- This course will be available online from 12 midnight on September 26th.
 To login to your course in D2L, please go to https://my.pcc.edu and click on the Desire2Learn login link on the left of your MyPCC homepage.
 You can also access D2L directly through http://online.pcc.edu.
 Be sure to declare majors for the Degree and all Certificates you are earning!
-Contact Annette at firstname.lastname@example.org for course questions.
+Annette Lansing and Jan Abushakrah co-teach this course.
+Contact Annette at firstname.lastname@example.org.
 Contact Jan at email@example.com or 971-722-4077 with any advising or graduation questions.
 Students in this course have access to their ePortfolios and to the Gerontology Program Homeroom in D2L.

 - Web Technical Requirements: